lwJi/xActToC/README.md

 * Install Mathematica (versions which support 'wolframscript') .
 Download xAct from http://www.xact.es and install it properly.

-* Prepare ".wl" files for your own project in the corresponding directory (please check out those ''.wl" files in 'C3GH' as examples).
+* Prepare ".wl" files for your own project in the corresponding directory (please check out those ''.wl" files in the examples).

-* Run
+* Run with

 ```shell
 ../xActToc/generateC.sh *.wl